ConnorFriday-code/Pharos-Computers/README.md

 <h4>Navigation</h4>

-The navgation will use bold colours and hard blocks to stand out on the page.
+The navigation will use bold colours and hard blocks to stand out on the page.

 <h4>Footer</h4>

-It will mirror the colours and blockiness of the navigation, yet will keep itself simple to not draw the user's attention away from the pages content.
+It will mirror the colours and blockiness of the navigation, yet will keep itself simple to avoid drawing the user's attention away from the page's content.

 <h4>Landing page</h4>

 The landing page will have a large hero element to draw the user's attention to it, where they will find the store's phone number.
 This is for both returning users and new users.
-For returning users, they are likely already sold on the service and want to simply contact the store as quick as possible.
-For new users, this is to immediately put the information of where the shop's number is, so if they're sold already on the welcome directly below they can immediately use it without having to search for.
-Alternatively, new users might have been recommended by a friend, and as such will already be sold on the service and will want to be able call the store for further questions as quickly as possible.
+Returning users are likely already sold on the service and want to simply contact the store as quickly as possible.
+For new users, this is to immediately put the information of where the shop's number is, so if they're convinced already on the welcome directly below they can immediately use it without having to search for it.
+Alternatively, new users might have been recommended by a friend, and as such will already be sold on the service and will want to be able to call the store for further questions as quickly as possible.

 Below the hero image will be a brief welcome and the shop owner's image.
-The purpose of these is to quickly create a friendly, honest atmosphere to the user.
-The welcome message will also briefly state what the store does and where they offer their services to.
+The purpose of these is to quickly create a friendly, honest atmosphere for the user.
+The welcome message will also briefly state what the store does and where it offers its services.

 At the bottom will be a review, to once again help create a sensation of trust from the website and the store's services.

 <h4>Services page</h4>

 Once again a large hero-like image takes the front and centre to keep consistency across the pages.
-This hero image is actually a carousel who's purpose is to briefly and quickly explain the services the store offers.
+This hero image is a carousel whose purpose is to briefly and quickly explain the services the store offers.

 The second section below it is meant to expand on this and explain in greater detail what the shop does and the services it provides.